-2.2.1 NFM-P system administrator tasks
+1.2.1 NFM-P administrator tasks

-The NSP NFM-P System Administrator Guide describes the tasks that are typically performed by a user with an Administrator scope of command role.
-Information in this guide includes:
+The NSP NFM-P Administrator Guide describes the tasks that are typically performed by an NFM-P operator who has the Administrator scope of command role.
+Information in the guide includes:

-- NFM-P security management tasks including: - planning and implementing the user security measures required to protect all NFM-P data, software, and hardware and monitor the system/network for any security threats. - setting up all required NFM-P user accounts and user groups with the required scope of command roles and span of control permissions and the ongoing monitoring and management of those accounts. - providing security support information for accessing and securing managed devices in your network. - configuration and management requirements for TCP enhanced authentication for NEs based on the MD5 encryption mechanism. - advanced configuration tasks including: - configuring, maintaining, and administering the NFM-P operational environment including software licenses, system components, network functions, and system preferences. - performing the required tasks to establish and maintain NFM-P system redundancy; and as required, monitor/perform any maintenance activity switching or switchovers. - using the NFM-P Database Manager to configure and monitor the main database. - aintenance tasks to maintain hardware and system integrity and efficiencies including: - collecting baseline information to evaluate the activity and performance of the NFM-P and the various network components. - performing daily, weekly, monthly and as-required maintenance such as maintaining data backups and disaster recovery operations.
+- NFM-P user and device security management - planning and implementing the user security measures required to protect all NFM-P data, software, and hardware and monitor the system/network for any security threats. - setting up all required NFM-P user accounts and user groups with the required scope of command roles and span of control permissions and the ongoing monitoring and management of those accounts. - providing security support information for accessing and securing managed devices in your network. - configuration and management requirements for TCP enhanced authentication for NEs based on the MD5 encryption mechanism. - advanced configuration - configuring, maintaining, and administering the NFM-P operational environment including software licenses, system components, network functions, and system preferences. - performing the required tasks to establish and maintain NFM-P system redundancy; and as required, monitor/perform any maintenance activity switching or switchovers. - using the NFM-P Database Manager to configure and monitor the main database. - maintenance activities - collecting baseline information to evaluate the activity and performance of the NFM-P and the various network components. - performing daily, weekly, monthly and as-required maintenance such as maintaining data backups and disaster recovery operations.

-Note: This guide concentrates the majority of system administrator tasks into a single guide but some tasks are documented in other separate guides.
-See 2.3 "NFM-P system administrator tasks and information map" (p.
-20) for a detailed listing of all system administrator tasks or information contained in this guide and other NFM-P customer documentation.
+i Note: This guide describes common NFM-P administration tasks.
+Some administration tasks are documented in other guides; see 1.3 "NFM-P administrator tasks and information map" (p.
+16) for more information.

-2.2.2 NFM-P system administrator role
+1.2.2 NFM-P administrator role

-NFM-P system administration includes the following responsibilities:
+NFM-P administration includes the following responsibilities:

-- · system startup, monitoring, and shutdown - planning and implementing user security measures - setting up all required NFM-P user accounts with the required scope of command roles and span of control permissions and monitor the system/network for any security threats - configuring, maintaining, and administering the NFM-P environment including computer hardware, software, and management network - · performing data backups and disaster recovery operations - performing the required tasks to establish and maintain NFM-P system redundancy; and as required, monitor/perform any maintenance activity switching or switchovers - monitoring the performance of the NFM-P to ensuring it operates and functions within set operational guidelines - · performing daily, weekly, monthly and supplementary routine maintenance on the NFM-P - diagnosing any system-related alarm activity and solving unique problems identified by service and network operators - · diagnosing and troubleshooting platform, service, and connectivity problems - integrating the NFM-P and other systems
+- · system startup, monitoring, and shutdown - · planning and implementing user security measures - setting up all required NFM-P user accounts with the required scope of command roles and span of control permissions and monitor the system/network for any security threats - configuring, maintaining, and administering the NFM-P environment including computer hardware, software, and management network - · performing data backups and disaster recovery operations - performing the required tasks to establish and maintain NFM-P system redundancy; and as required, monitor/perform any maintenance activity switching or switchovers - monitoring the performance of the NFM-P to ensuring it operates and functions within set operational guidelines - performing daily, weekly, monthly and supplementary routine maintenance on the NFM-P - diagnosing any system-related alarm activity and solving unique problems identified by service and network operators - · diagnosing and troubleshooting platform, service, and connectivity problems - · integrating the NFM-P and other systems

-2.3 NFM-P system administrator tasks and information map
+1.3 NFM-P administrator tasks and information map

-2.3.1 Documentation reference
+1.3.1 Documentation reference

-The following table provides a high-level navigation aid to help you locate specific system administrator tasks or information contained in this guide and other NFM-P customer documentation.
+The following table is a high-level navigation aid to help you locate information about specific administrative tasks in this guide and in other documentation.

-Table 2-1 NFM-P system administrator task or information location
+Table 1-1 NFM-P administrator tasks and information locations